one child every child trainee excellence awards

 Ten awards of $10,000

-• focus on Indigenous peoples, organizations, and/or communities;
+• centre Indigenous peoples, organizations, nations and/or communities;

 • initial community engagement